We all snack between meals whether we are hungry, bored or just for habit, but are we snacking correctly?

 Fill a small plate with your snack, and leave the kitchen.
 When your plate is empty, snack time is over.

 Never bring the entire container with you in front of the television or computer.
 Enjoy your snack without distraction and you won’t be tempted to reach for more.

 Plan out your snacks just like you would a meal.
 Is one cookie worth the calorie cost, when you could eat a plate of fresh fruit instead?

-To conclude my nutritional recipes and tips check out a couple of great snack ideas below.
+Check out a couple of great snack ideas below.